thesis/shale/README.rst

 Currently shale let's you get, create, and delete webdriver sessions, as well as managing which sessions are currently reserved or tagged.
-It manages and removes dead sessions, and we're working on an easy way to integrate with a cloud provider to auto-scale your Selenium nodes.
+It manages and removes dead sessions, and if you provide an `INodePool` implementation, it can be easily integrated with a cloud provider or other infrastructure for node discovery and provisioning.

 Running
 -------